Chilika Lake: Geology

 The lake is of estuarine character in an ephemeral environment.
 Geological studies indicate that the coastline extended along the western shores of the lake in the Pleistocene era with its northeastern region lying under the sea.
-That the coastline has moved eastward over the ages is supported by the fact that the nearby Konarak Sun Temple, built originally on the seashore a few hundred years ago, is now about 3 km, away from the coast.
+That the coastline has moved eastward over the ages is supported by the fact that the nearby Konark Sun Temple, built originally on the seashore a few hundred years ago, is now about 3 km, away from the coast.

 The catchment area of Chilika lake has a rock, sand and mud substratum.
 It contains a wide range of sedimentary particles such as clay, silt, sand, gravel and shell banks but the major part of the catchment area is silt.
 Around 1.6 million metric tons per year of sediment is deposited in Chilika lake by rivers Daya and several streams.

 It is conjectured that a rise in worldwide sea levels over the last 6,000–8,000 years occurred with a pause in the rise of sea level about 7,000 years ago, which could have resulted in the formation of a sandy beach near the coast at the Southern sector.
 With the rise in the sea level, the sand beach grew gradually, progressed seaward to the northeast and formed the spit of Chilika.
 A fossil unearthed from the southwestern edge of the spit indicates that the lake was formed about 3,500–4,000 years ago.
 The abrupt change in the direction of the coast north of the lake, strong winds shifting sand to the shore, longshore drift (littoral drift), the presence or absence of strong river and tidal currents in different areas are the reasons attributed for the growth of the spit.

 White bands of coral in the southern sector, at a height of 8 m, above the present water level, shows that the area was once marine and that the water was much deeper than present.
 The chronological development of the outer barrier spit of the lake has been dated by Optically stimulated luminescence studies of minerals.
 This was done on sixteen samples of the lake bed.
 The studies indicated doses of between 153 ± 3 mGy and 2.23 ± 0.07 Gy, corresponding to ages from 40 years at the top of the spit to 300 years at the bottom.
 The youngest ages are consistent with the age of the overlying vegetation.
 A clearly defined period of > 2.5 mi of barrier construction 40 years ago is identified.
 Prior to that the deposition rate was relatively constant for 300 years.'"